 The Federal Housing Administration (FHA), a government agency within the U.S. Department of Housing and Urban Development, was established in 1934 to improve housing standards.
-FHA does not make home loans, it insures a loan; should a homeowner default, the lender is paid from the insurance fund.
+FHA does not make home loans, it insures a loan; should a homeowner default, the FHA lender is paid from the insurance fund.

 FHA loans are designed to help lower income borrowers afford a home.
 They require lower minimum down payments and credit scores than conventional loans.
 FHA loans are popular among first time homebuyers because of their more lenient lending standards and the government backing, which reduces risk for lenders.